-The administrator of the local mentoring organization will be the next speaker at the upcoming Mercantile Bank of Michigan Breakfast Speaker Series hosted by the Haworth College of Business.
+The executive director of the Kalamazoo Institute of Arts will be the next speaker at the upcoming Mercantile Bank of Michigan Breakfast Speaker Series hosted by the Haworth College of Business.

 The event is free and open to the public and begins with breakfast at 7:30 a.m.
 Reservations are required and can be made below or by calling (269) 387-6059.
 Free parking is available in Fetzer Center Lot 72F.